Alp Arslan: Battle of Manzikert (1071)

+Shortly after his return to his subjects, Romanos found his rule in serious trouble.
+Despite attempts to raise loyal troops, he was defeated three times in battle against the Doukas family and was deposed, blinded, and exiled to the island of Proti.
+He died soon after due to an infection caused by his brutal blinding.
+Romanos' final foray into the Anatolian heartland, which he had worked so hard to defend, was a public humiliation.

 After hearing of the death of Byzantine Emperor Romanos IV Diogenes, Sultan Alp Arslan pledged: "The Byzantine nation has no God, so this day the oath of peace and friendship taken by both the Persians and Byzantines is nullified; henceforth I shall consume with the sword all those people who venerate the cross, and all the lands of the Christians shall be enslaved."

-Alp Arslan and his successor Malik Shah urged Turkish tribes to invade and settle Anatolia where they would not only cease to be a problem for the Seljuk Sultanate but also extend its territory further.
+Alp Arslan and his successor Malik Shah urged Turkish tribes to invade and settle Anatolia, where they would not only cease to be a problem for the Seljuk Sultanate, but also extend its territory further.
 Alp Arslan commanded the Turks as follows:

 Henceforth all of you be like lion cubs and eagle young, racing through the countryside day and night, slaying the Christians and not sparing any mercy on the Roman nation.

 Alp Arslan's victories changed the balance in western Asia completely in favor of the Seljuq Turks and Sunni Muslims.
 While the Byzantine Empire was to continue for nearly four more centuries, the victory at Manzikert signalled the beginning of Turkic ascendancy in Anatolia.
 The victory at Manzikert became so popular among the Turks that later every noble family in Anatolia claimed to have had an ancestor who had fought on that day.

-Campaign of Turkestan (1072)
+Second Turkestan Expedition (1072)

 Alp Arslan launched an expedition to Turkestan in 1072 with an army of 200,000.
-The reason for this expedition was that the Seljuk Dynasty's son-in-law, Shams al-Mulk, killed his wife, that is, Alp Arslan's daughter (some sources say she was his sister).
+The reason for this expedition was that the Seljuk Dynasty's son-in-law, Shams al-Mulk, killed his wife, Alp Arslan's daughter (though some sources say she was his sister).
 Alp Arslan had ships built to cross the Amu Darya River with his army.
 Alp Arslan and his army crossed the Amu Darya River with the help of ships in 24 days.
 Later, Alp Arslan entered the Kara-Khanid lands with his army.
-Alp Arslan and his army came to the front of Barzem Castle without encountering any resistance and attacks and surrounded the castle.
+Alp Arslan and his army came to the front of Barzem Castle without encountering any resistance or attacks and surrounded the castle.
 After a while, the castle, unable to withstand the siege, surrendered.
-The castle commander Yusuf al-Kharezmi came to the Alp Arslan and stabbed him and seriously wounded him.
-Alp Arslan held out for four days and died.
+The castle commander Yusuf al-Kharezmi came to Alp Arslan, stabbed him, and seriously wounded him.
+Alp Arslan held out for four days, but then died.